tiutcristian/Passcrypt/README.md

 ## Description

 Passcrypt serves as a reliable password management solution meticulously created to safeguard your digital existence.
 The inspiration behind the development of this application comes from my wish to keep users' valuable information safe.
-Passcrypt stores passwords in an encrypted format on your local machine, meaning that you have uninterrupted access to your passwords at any time.
+Passcrypt stores passwords in an encrypted format on your local machine, meaning that you have access to your passwords at any time.

 The project provided an awesome learning experience for me, encompassing programming proficiency, framework utilization and external libraries incorporation.